-5. DON’T wear Pants with Cuff or Capris
+5. Don’t wear Pants with a Cuff or Capris

 V-necklines open up the chest, make your neck look longer, and your whole body taller.
-Crew necklines, on the other hand focus the eye from side to side making you look wider.
+On the other hand, Crew necklines focus the eye from side to side, making you look wider.

 Big baggy clothing makes you look boxy and short.
 Tailored clothing is more slimming.
 For example, a simple sheath dress with clean lines is going to make you look taller than a loose, billowy blouse and tiered peasant skirt.
 Always keep the word streamlined in mind when choosing clothes like this tailored trench that will make you look a few inches above the crowd.